vojtechruz/autogen-demo/README.md

    - When finished, you should see out.pptx in the project root.

+## Quick start (macOS/Linux Bash)
+1) Clone this repository and open a terminal in the project folder.

+2) Create and activate a virtual environment:
+   - Create: python3 -m venv .venv
+   - Activate: source .venv/bin/activate

+3) Install Python dependencies from requirements.txt:

+   python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt

+4) Install Pandoc (if not already):
+   - macOS (Homebrew): brew install pandoc
+   - Debian/Ubuntu: sudo apt-get update && sudo apt-get install -y pandoc
+   - Fedora: sudo dnf install -y pandoc
+   - Or use the official installers: https://pandoc.org/installing.html
+   - Confirm it works: pandoc --version

+5) Provide your OpenAI API key:
+   - EITHER create a .env file in the project root with:

+     OPENAI_API_KEY=sk-...your-key-here...

+   - OR export it in your shell before running:

+     export OPENAI_API_KEY=sk-...your-key-here...

+6) Run the demo:

+   python3 ./main.py

+   - The console will stream the multi-agent conversation.
+   - When finished, you should see out.pptx in the project root.

 ## Configuration
 - Agent prompts and model name are in agent_config.py.
 - Default OpenAI model name: gpt-4o (adjust MODEL_NAME if needed).